-By having a diverse workforce in the Group, the Board is also championing equal opportunities for all employees, regardless of race/ethnicity, religion, nationality, age, gender, marital status, or any other characteristics, as well as creating a culture that respects and values each other's differences.
 We greatly emphasize the importance of being committed in providing a work environment that is free from any forms of discrimination and brutality for our employees.
-Notwithstanding the nature of our property development operation which comes with nonconducive working environment, equal treatment and opportunities are extended to our employees in terms of recruitment, salary increment, benefits and allowances, promotion, retention and training.
-A full breakdown of our workforce is illustrated below.
+Notwithstanding the nature of our property development operation which comes with non-conducive working environment, equal treatment and opportunities are extended to our employees in terms of recruitment, salary increment, benefits and allowances, promotion, retention and training.
+A full breakdown of our workforce in year 2022 for both property development and property investment businesses in Malaysia is illustrated below.